junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "There's nothing there.
 I checked.
 We're safe.
 You can sleep, I promise."
 Dean tells him, climbing onto the bed next to the kid.

-Sam just covers his ears with the bedcover, eyes closed.
+Sammy just covers his ears with the bedcover, eyes closed.
 "There is, I can still hear it," he insists.

 If Dad's here, he'll know what to do.
 Dean thinks.
 But Dad went out a couple of hours ago, said he'd be back for dinner, but it's way past dinner time now.
 It's dark outside, and Sammy said he was hungry three hours ago.
 Dean found some cookies in the bag Dad left on the motel desk.
 Dean knew his Dad doesn't like him opening and checking that bag, he knew there were things in there that he wasn't supposed to touch (yet) -- the guns, specifically.
 He knew what they are, Dad said he'd teach him when he's six, so that's seven months to go.
 But he had to; Sammy was hungry, what else was he suppose to do?
 Let him starve?
 If Dad yells at him later, then he'd just listen but knowing he wouldn't do anything any differently.
-It's not like there were enough for both of them anyway, just a small handful of fortune cookies, probably from the Chinese take-out they had the previous day.
+It's not like there were enough for both of them anyway, just a small handful of fortune cookies, probably from the Chinese take-out they had the day before.
 So he gave them all to Sammy.

-The kid read the little "daily fortune" on the fortune papers inside the cookies as if they really could bring them luck, so Dean pretended too.
-On the back of each paper, there's a Chinese word on them, teaching you how to speak Chinese.
-Dean wondered if anyone really learned Chinese that way, but for one-year-old Sammy, he'd settle with anything remotely book-adjacent to read, and that included those tinny little paper strips.
+The kid asked him to read the little "daily fortune" on the fortune papers inside the cookies to him, as if they really could bring them luck, so Dean pretended too.
+On the back of each paper, there's a Chinese word on it, teaching you how to speak and spell some Chinese.
+Dean wondered if anyone really learned Chinese that way, but for one-year-old Sammy, he'd settle with anything remotely book-adjacent to read (meaning, to listen to someone read it to him), and that included those tinny little paper strips.
 So before the kid tired himself out, they both learned how to scribble the words for "please" and "stew" in Chinese, or at least they believed they did a decent job with those strokes in the scribbles.

-Sammy also read aloud that, "Today's lucky number is 7."
+There's a strip of fortune paper that reads, "Today's lucky number is seven."
+Dean read it out to his little brother.

+"Seven?"
+Sammy mumbled.

-Maybe Dad would come back at 7, then.
+Maybe Dad would come back at seven, then.
 Dean had thought.
+Though it doesn't look very likely.

-"Do we have a 7 somewhere?"
-Sammy looked at him with those large eyes that probably only ever belong to little babies.
+Sammy looked around him, waving his chubby arms a little, searching the room.
+"Do we have a seven somewhere?"
+He looked Dean with those hopeful large eyes that probably only ever belong to little babies his age.

-Dean thought hard.
-"It's Sunday today," he tells his little brother.
-"It's the seventh day of the week.
-We got a 7."
+Dean rubbed his face and thought hard.
+"Uh, it's Thursday today, I think.
+No seven there.
+But, hey I know one, it's the seventh day of the month today!" he told his little brother, "We got a seven."

 The one-year-old was satisfied.
 "We'll be lucky today," he smiled brightly, announcing.
 And Dean chose to believe him.

 When the bedside alarm clock ticks past ten, Dean starts urging the kid to sleep.
-That's when Sam starts informing him about the monster under the bed.
+That's when Sammy starts informing him about the monster under the bed.

 Dean already checked under the bed twice, but without flashlight, he really couldn't see anything at all.
 And he couldn't find flashlight in the bag.
 Dad must have taken it with him.

-"I'll leave the light on then, and sit right here next to you and I promise I won't fall asleep, so if anything comes out, I'll know and I'll protect you.
+"I'll leave the light on then, and sit right here next to you and I promise I won't fall asleep, so if anything comes out, I'll know immediately and I'll get them away.
+I'll protect you.
 So you can sleep.
 How about that?"
 Dean tries, stifling a yawn.
-His own eyelids feel lead-heavy too at this time -- it's closer to *his* usual bedtime too, regardless of the four years older in the age he gets, he needs just as much sleep as the kid.
+His own eyelids feel lead-heavy too at this time -- it's close to *his* usual bedtime too, regardless of the four years older in the age he gets, he needs just as much sleep as the kid.
 But he can stay awake for his little brother and keep him safe until Dad gets back.
 He can do that.

+But he's also hoping so prayerfully that Dad's here.
+Or Mom.
+Someone.
+But he learns not to think about that too much now.
+It's pointless.
+And it hurts too much.
+It makes him feel better when he focuses on his little brother instead.
+No one is going to be there for them, he learns that by now after six months, after everything happened last year and this year, only he'd be here for his little brother.

 The kid just shakes his head under the cover.
 Dean can only see the tip of his hair shifting at the edge of the cover and the lump under the cover squirming a little.
 He sighs, climbing off the bed again.